-- In the VLSI design industry, a significant portion of work force and resources are been deployed in the test and validation of VLSI designs.
-The complexity of multimillion transistor based VLSI design calls for special techniques for efficiently testing and validating the VLSI design across all possible input, supply, speed and process corners.
-This has given rise to systematic areas of study in the form of design for test, automatic test pattern generation, fault diagnosis and these have all become very important areas from both research as well as routine industrial practice point of view. - The present course will introduce the student to the mathematical and scientific principles based on which systematic test and validation can be carried out on multimillion transistor VLSI design.
+In the VLSI design industry, a significant portion of work force and resources are been deployed in the test and validation of VLSI designs.
+The complexity of multimillion transistor based VLSI deign calls for special techniques for efficiently testing and validating the VLSI design across all possible input, supply, speed and process corners.
+This has given rise to systematic areas of study in the form of design for test, automatic test pattern generation, fault diagnosis and these have all become very important areas from both research as well as routine industrial practice point of view.